utshomax/postman-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 * You can select between system-wide, per-user installation, or custom installation disks.
 * They don't require reboots after installation.
 * They're fully configurable for silent installation.
-* Apple Silicon is supported.
+* Apple silicon is supported.

 ### Installing a PKG installer package